renpy/renpy/sphinx/source/transforms.rst

             else:
                 return At(d, left)

-That means that certain builtins such as :func:`Flatten` are also transforms and can be used as such.
+That means that certain builtins which take a displayable and return a displayable, such as :func:`Flatten`, are also transforms and can be used as such.